What is the difference between Promise race and any methods with examples

 result p2 success

-• All the promises are rejected
+• Case 3: All promises rejected

 all method takes three promises.
-One promise is rejected, 2 processes are resolved and the result is failure
+One promise is rejected, 2 processes are resolved and the result is failure and result is all promises are rejected.

 Promise.reject("p3 failed")